Police issue urgent appeal to find 15-year-old Katie who went missing in Fareham this morning

-Police urge public to look out for 15-year-old who went missing from Fareham in urgent appeal for her safety
+Police ask public to look out for 15-year-old who went missing from Fareham in urgent appeal for her safety

 ‘She is wearing glasses in the photo we have provided, however may not be wearing these at this time.’